AI Mark IV radar: GCI

 The widespread deployment of the Type 7 GCI radar was key to making the night fighter truly effective.

-In spite of best efforts, AI's maximum range remained fixed at the aircraft's altitude, which allowed Luftwaffe aircraft to escape interception by flying at lower altitudes.
+AI's maximum range remained fixed at the aircraft's altitude, which allowed Luftwaffe aircraft to escape interception by flying at lower altitudes.
 With a five-mile (8 km) accuracy in the ground direction, that meant anything below 25000 feet would be subject to this problem, which accounted for the vast majority of Luftwaffe sorties.
 The lack of ground-based radar coverage over land was another serious limitation.

 On 24 November 1939, Hanbury Brown wrote a memo on Suggestions for Fighter Control by RDF calling for a new type of radar that would directly display both the target aircraft and the intercepting fighter, allowing ground controllers to directly control the fighter without need for interpretation.
 The solution was to mount a radar on a motorized platform so it rotated continually, sweeping the entire sky.
 A motor in the CRT display would rotate the beam deflection plates in synchronicity, so blips seen when the antenna was at a particular angle would be displayed at the same angle on the scope display.
 Using a phosphor that lasted at least one rotation, blips for all targets within range would be drawn on the display at their correct relative angles, producing a map-like image known as a PPI.
 With both the bombers and fighters now appearing on the same display, the radar operator could now direct an intercept directly, eliminating all of the delays.